PPC 7 min read

 Know your audience

-Who are the people that are most likely to purchase your product or avail your service?
-It can be hard to single out every person on the internet on your own.
+Who are the people most likely to purchase your product or avail of your service?
+It can be hard to single out every person on the internet.
 Good thing Facebook can lend a helping hand with this when you enter information about who your audience may be like the location, gender, age, and language.

 Layer targeting audience to pinpoint buying intent

 Apart from demographics and location, you can take your ad to another level by using layered targeting.
 This Facebook advertising tip goes well beyond the demographics.
 Using the social media platform’s ads manager tool, you can pinpoint buying intent by targeting education level, work status, financial income, home type, life events, and other buying behaviors.